EduardoV-dev/Image-Finder/README.md

 -   Image Finder by using a term to filter the search with.
 -   Pagination.
 -   Components for Error Handling.
--   Personalized view for images
+-   Personalized view for images.
--   Routes handling
+-   Routes handling.

 ## Deployment: